Stock market today: Wall Street falls to close out its first losing week in the last six

 Overseas markets also fell, while crude oil prices slipped amid worries that a stressed global economy may burn less fuel.

 Europe’s economy appears to be weaker than expected, according to a preliminary report measuring manufacturing and services businesses.
-That’s adding to this week’s hesitance in markets, caused by a crank higher in interest rates by central banks around the world as they try to get high inflation under control.
+That added to the week’s hesitance in markets, caused by a crank higher in interest rates by central banks around the world as they try to get high inflation under control.
 High rates drive down inflation by slowing the economy, which raises the risk of a recession.

 High interest rates in the United States have already dragged manufacturing and other industries into contraction, while also helping to cause several failures in the banking system that rattled confidence.
 Federal Reserve Chair Jerome Powell said this week that even though his central bank didn't raise rates last week, it could still push through a couple more hikes by the end of this year.